Context and Objectives

 Located in the Tafila Governate, the 117 megawatt wind farm contributes to Jordan’s energy strategy and to regional targets in the field of clean energy.
 Jordan has set an ambitious goal of achieving 10% of total energy from renewable sources in 2020, of which wind power will account for 66.6%.
 The project aligns with regional goals by helping reduce the country’s high dependency on energy imports while developing renewable energy generation.
 Tafila will also create local job opportunities and generate skills, improve access to energy, increase energy security, and decrease greenhouse gas emissions.

 Wind energy is a very promising renewable energy source, and the Tafila Wind Farm will be the first renewable project to begin operations in Jordan and provide power to the Jordanian network.
-It breaks new ground for renewable energy projects in the Mediterranean as it is an example of partnership between the government and the private sector and demonstrates the Best Practice model.
-As a private investment, Tafila has a high trans-boundary demonstrative effect on growing business opportunities in the region.
-Tafila can also serve as an example for replication.
+It leads the way for renewable energy projects in the Mediterranean as it is an example of partnership between the government and the private sector and demonstrates best practices.

 The UfM endorsed the Tafila Wind Farm project in April 2014, recognising that it serves as an example in the region.
 Its main goals are:

 Cover 3% of the national electricity demand and contribute to job creation.

 Contribute to Jordan’s national strategy for energy as well as to regional targets in the field of clean energy.